 TextToolsPro

-Base64 Encode/Decode Tool
+Base64 Encoder & Decoder Tool

 Free online tool to encode text or files to Base64 format and decode Base64 back to original text.
 Fast, secure, and easy to use.
+All processing happens in your browser - no data is sent to our servers.

-About Base64 Encoding/Decoding
+About Base64 Encoding and Decoding

 Base64 is a binary-to-text encoding scheme that represents binary data in an ASCII string format.
 It's commonly used when there is a need to encode binary data that needs to be stored and transferred over media designed to deal with text.